-All appointments are now telephone appointments until further notice.
+All appointments are now telephone appointments in the first instance.

 These appointments are bookable on the day only at the usual times of 08:45 and 13:45.